-- 1. Production insulin by recombinant DNA technology started in the late 1970s. - 2.
-This technique involved the insertion of human insulin the gene on plasmids of E.coli.
+- 1. Production of insulin by recombinant DNA technology started in the late 1970s. - 2.
+This technique involved the insertion of human insulin gene on the plasmids of E.coli. - 3.
+The inserted gene synthesizes the polypeptide chains A and B segments linked by a third chain(C) as a precursor called Pre-Pro insulin.